tytydraco/yessleep/out/The_Sound_of_Thunder.md

 Cutlery and dishes rattled in the kitchen below as thunder bellowed on the outskirts of town and downstairs I could hear the voices getting louder.
 The two men were really getting into it. *Or was one pleading,* I wondered.
 Now that I listened, I did notice a whine in the guest’s voice, a pitiful, high-pitched noise that made me want to wince.
 I wondered if I should really be listening in, and I reconsidered just how much about this man I really needed to know.

 The tenants voice grew only louder, roaring above the storm.
 I could feel the anger through my mattress and tried my best not to listen.
 As soon as I was better, I would have a word with the landlord.
-Even if he a thought he was alone, this was still no way to treat a guest, who could in no way be deserving of such a tirade.
+Even if he thought he was alone, this was still no way to treat a guest, who could in no way be deserving of such a tirade.
 I could hear the guest’s sobs and only imagine what an ordeal this was for him.
 And still the shouts and the pleas persisted, clambering to a fever pitch with the growing madness of the storm outside.

 Thunder shook the house as a sound like a canon erupted from the night.
 And as the last of the rumbles faded, I heard a second bang shortly follow.

 I was upright in a second.
 The sound was gone as quickly, and in the aftermath, the house had become eerily quiet.
-The argument downstairs had suddenly resolved itself, as if in the time it took for the house to settle.
+The argument downstairs had suddenly resolved itself.

 I sat as still as I could, straining my ears to hear for the slightest of noise in the silence downstairs, but the rainfall was too loud for me to pick out anything.
 As quietly as I could, I lowered my torso to the floor and pressed my ear into the carpet.